 A high-limit area offers machines from $5 to "you've-got-to-be-kidding" levels, a sports book serves up all the game wagers you can think of, and a short walkway takes you to the additional gaming options of neighbor and sister hotel Paris Las Vegas.

 Which brings up a note.
 There is no parking garage for Bally's - you have to park next door at Paris Las Vegas and use the walkway to get to Bally's.
 It's a relatively short walk, and getting to the front desk will take you about the same amount of time and energy as getting to the front desk of Paris.
 Or you could just skip it all and use the valet (provided it isn't full, which it is usually on weekend nights).
 Of course either of those options are going to cost you.
-Valet is $18 per day and self parking is free for now but won't be in early 2017.
+Valet is $18 per day and self parking is $10.

 There are multiple room configurations and the ones you want to pay the most attention to are the Jubilee!
 Tower accommodations.
 Created in 2013, they have a bold red and brown color palate with some really nice accents like chrome sconces and lighting fixtures.
 It is all that retro-mod, "Mad Men" era style and perhaps tries a little too much to be hip, but they're competitive now with the newer, bigger rooms elsewhere on The Strip.
 All have wireless Internet, flat panel TVs, refrigerators that you can put your own stuff in, safes, irons and boards, and a host of other amenities to make things comfortable.